buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Penalties** add up entirely among themselves.
 If the character is surprised and prone, they have a -6 to Defense.

->>> Always remember that the goal is to have fun, at the expense (for the Narrator) of some monster; don't be rigid but dynamic and adapt to situations.
+>>> **The main goal**: Always remember that the goal is to have fun, at the expense (for the Narrator) of some monster; don't be rigid but dynamic and adapt to situations.

 ## Other Actions and Situations